Night is falling as the old cowboy coder pauses his story to stoke the flickering campfire. You lean in slightly, eager to hear more.

 It was time for a comeback.
 I immediately put in practice the following typing posture checklist.

-What good typing posture looks like
+Here’s what good typing posture looks like:

 - Sit up straight

 - Don’t rest those forearms or wrists on anything, even a soft palm rest